-BMW 3 Series review - Practicality, comfort and boot space
+BMW 3 Series - Practicality, comfort and boot space

 Leg and head room are better than before, with the 3 Series now matching or beating its rivals for interior space

 The 3 Series is bigger than it was before, and the main focus for BMW has been on improving accommodation for those in the back.
 As a result it now offers similar levels of space as the Audi A4 and the Mercedes C-Class.
 BMW says the 3 Series is now wide enough to accommodate three child seats side by side in the rear, but only the two outside positions come with Isofix points.

 Both front seat occupants should be able to find a comfortable position with a good range of seat adjustment and a steering wheel that’s adjustable for height and rake.
 The standard upholstery included with the Sport trim is BMW’s ‘Sensatec’ upholstery, which is a vegan-friendly alternative to leather.
 Moving up to M Sport adds in part-Alcantara upholstery, along with the option of genuine leather.

 As with most new cars, the 3 Series has grown in comparison with its predecessor.
 It is now 4,709mm long (up by 85mm), 16mm wider (at 1,827mm) and a scant 1mm taller.
 The C-Class is a touch shorter by 23mm while the Audi A4 is longer at 4,738mm.
 The Audi is 13mm wider and the Mercedes is 17mm narrower – as near as makes no difference.